Student Loans: What You Should & Should Not Spend Them On

 If you receive a refund check after you've paid your tuition, you may wonder: Can I spend this money on something “fun” instead?
 Well, yes and no.

-What can student loans be used for?
+What you can pay for with your student loans

 - Tuition and related fees